-Your Directors have the pleasure of presenting the 53rd Annual Reportand the Audited Accounts of the Company for the Financial Year ended June 30 2017.
+Your Directors have the pleasure of presenting the 55th Annual Report and the Audited Financial Statements of your Company for the Financial Year ended June 30 2019.

 (Figures in Rs. crores)

 |Revenue from operations||2947||2455|

 |Profit after tax (PAT)||419||375|

 Your Company follows its Financial Year as July 1st to June 30th.

 The Directors are pleased to recommend a final dividend of Rs.
 48 for each Equity Share for the Financial Year ended June 30 2019.
 During the Financial Year the Board of Directors declared an interim dividend of Rs.
 40 per Equity Share.
 The payment of the interim dividend to the Shareholders was completed on March 7 2019.

 Your Company delivered another year of steady balanced performance in tough external environment.
 Your Company delivered Sales of Rs.
 2947 crores up 20% versus year ago (comparable* sales up 14%).
 The PAT was Rs.
 419 crores up 12% versus year ago.
 We continue to focus on growth behind brand fundamentals strength of product portfolio and improved in-store execution.